U.S. agency moves against Nevada hospital cited for "patient dumping"

 While vowing to fully investigate the issue, Nevada Governor Brian Sandoval and state health officials have denied that illegal, out-of-state busing of patients is rampant or that the state condones or practices patient-dumping.

-Local officials in San Francisco and Los Angeles have said they are looking into the matter.
-The Bee found one-third of the patients given bus tickets went to California, the bulk of them arriving in Los Angeles, while 36 ended up in San Francisco.
+In the meantime, local officials in San Francisco and Los Angeles have said they are looking into the matter.
+The Bee found that one-third of the patients given bus tickets went to California, the bulk of them arriving in Los Angeles, while 36 ended up in San Francisco.

-On Thursday, California Congresswoman Doris Matsui, a Democrat, called for investigative hearings by the U.S. House of Representatives Energy and Commerce Committee, which has jurisdiction over healthcare issues, into “patient dumping.”
+On Thursday, California Congresswoman Doris Matsui called for investigative hearings by the U.S. House of Representatives Energy and Commerce Committee, which has jurisdiction over healthcare issues, into “patient dumping.”

+Dr. Green described the incident with Brown as a mistake.
+“The intent was never to dump this client,” she said.
+“The intent was to accommodate this client’s request, to have this patient involved in his own discharge plan.
+There’s never been the intent to just put a person on a bus and wave goodbye.”

 Federal law requires hospitals participating in Medicare to treat their patients until their condition is resolved or stabilized and to plan for after-care following discharge.